qyang-nj/llios/macho_parser/docs/LC_CODE_SIGNATURE.md

 ## App Store Resigning
 After being uploaded to App Store, the app will be re-signed by Apple due to [encryption](../../macho_parser/docs/LC_ENCRYPTION_INFO.md).
 This resigning will increase the app size quite a lot, by [including both SHA-1 and SHA-256 hashes of both the encrypted and original binaries](https://docs.emergetools.com/docs/code-signing-update).
 The size increase is approximately `(size of original Code Directory) * (2*(1+20/32)-1)`.
 Note that SHA-1 hash is 20 bytes while SHA-256 hash is 32 bytes.

 Below is an example that I compared the `LC_CODE_SIGNATURE` of a binary before and after resigning.
-It's obvious that the resigned binary has one more Code Directory which is the SHA-1 hashes.
+It's clear that the resigned binary has one more Code Directory which is the SHA-1 hashes.
 The size of SHA-256 Code Directory is twice the size before resigning.

 ```
 $ ./macho_parser --code-signature {binary_before_resigning}